UByte Statement

 UByte Statement Example

-The following example shows a simple program that declares some variables as UByte type and assigns values to the variables.
+The following example shows a simple program that displays some values as Bit7 using UByte.

 Fend